Elizabeth II (1952-date)

 Centenary of Federation

-4th portrait of Queen Elizabeth II facing right wearing the Girls of Great Britain and Ireland Tiara
+4th portrait of Queen Elizabeth II facing right wearing the Girls of Great Britain and Ireland Tiara (In Miniature)

 The coin "Holey Dollar" shows the Coat of Arms of each Australian state and the Northern Territory positioned around the star-shaped internal border of the coin